The conditional annotations like

 Step 1: Simulate a Lower Version of Spring Environment

-dependency and did not actually use Spring 3.x, nor did we use any features from Spring 4 or above.
+Here, we simply introduced the spring-context dependency and did not actually use Spring 3.x, nor did we use any features from Spring 4 or above.

 <dependencies>